 Nursing vs. Paralegal

-Nurses and paralegals are both expected to play a caring, professional and supportive role on their teams.
-They are both intricate parts of their workplaces, offering their services as professionals and specialists.
+Nurses and paralegals are both expected to play a caring, professional, and supportive role on their teams.
+They are both essential parts of their workplaces, offering their services as professionals and specialists.
 They lend their ongoing assistance and support to doctors or lawyers.
 Often times they are called upon to fill in whenever needed.
 This means they can end up working longer hours as required.

 Overall, nursing and paralegal work can each be fulfilling and rewarding careers.
 However, there are some differences to take into consideration if you are deciding between the two for your own career choice.